Group transference techniques for the estimation of the decoherence times and capacities of quantum Markov semigroups: Noncommutative spaces and norm transference

 In this subsection, we show how the machinery developed in \Cref{normtransference} provides estimates on the norms and entropies at the output of a quantum Markov convolution semigroup of \Cref{sect1} in terms of the kernel of their associated classical semigroup.
 We start by recalling the notations of \Cref{sect1}: $(S_t)_{t\geq0}$, $S_t=\e^{-tL}$ is a Markov semigroup on the compact group $G$ (either Lie or finite), with right-invariant kernel $(k_t)_{t\geq0}$.
 The QMS $(T_t)_{t\geq0}$, $T_t=\e^{-t\cL}$ is the transferred QMS on $\Bcal(\Hcal)$ defined by \Cref{eq_groupQMS} through the projective representation $g\mapsto u(g)$ of $G$ on the finite dimensional Hilbert space $\Hcal$.\\

 The next theorem regroups all the transference techniques which will be frequently used in this paper (see \cite{gao2018fisher}).
-We recall that the spectral gap of the symmetric Lindblad generator $\L$, denoted by $\lambda_{\min}(\L)$ (resp. of $L$, denoted by $\lambda_{\min}(L)$) is the smallest non-zero eigenvalue of $\L$ (resp. of $L$).
+We recall that the spectral gap of the symmetric Lindblad generator $\L$, denoted by $\lambda_{\min}(\L)$ (resp. of $L$, denoted by $\lambda_{\min}(L)$) is the smallest non-zero eigenvalue of $\L$ (resp. of $L$) and is a quantity that palys a central role in the theory of decoherence times .

 \begin{theorem}[Transference] Let $T_t=e^{-t\L}$, $S_t=e^{-tL}$ as above.
 Then \begin{enumerate} \item[i)] The spectral gap for $\L$ is bigger than the spectral gap for $L$: $\la_{\min}(\L)\gl \la_{\min}(L)$; \item[ii)] For any $1\leq p,q\leq \infty$, we have $\|T_t:L_s^p(\Nfix\,\ssubset\, \cB(\cH))\to L_s^q(\Nfix\,\ssubset \,\cB(\cH))\|_{\cb}\kl \|S_t:L_p(\mu_G)\to L_q(\mu_G)\|_{\cb}$; \item[iii)] For any $1\leq p,q\leq \infty$, we have $\|T_t-E_{fix}:L_s^p(\Nfix\subset\, \cB(\cH))\to L_s^q(\Nfix\,\ssubset\, \cB(\cH))\|_{\cb}\kl \|S_t-\Ebb_{\mu_G}:L_p(\mu_G)\to L_q(\mu_G)\|_{\cb}$; \end{enumerate} \end{theorem}